ITensor/Observers.jl/README.md

 ```

-You can perform various operations on an `Observer` like slicing:
+You can perform various operations like slicing:

 ```julia
 julia> obs[4:6, :]